 8 and Under Instructional Basketball League

 This coed non-competitive league is designed to introduce league play to beginner players by giving them basic hands-on instruction.
 Balanced teams consisting of players with similar talent skills and abilities are assembled by recreation staff on-site.
 No registration necessary, this is a drop-in program.
 All games take place on Saturdays at 8 a.m. and will begin December 7th.
+Check out this YouTube video about a February 2014 youth basketball event held at the Stanton Community Center -- Winning In Sport and Education showcased some of the "best of the best"!
+Competitors took on a replica NBA Style skills course and winners won movie passes, Game Stop gift cards and trophies!
 Friday Night Out

 Each Friday, elementary and middle school students are chaperoned by Stanton Center recreation staff to various venues such as high school basketball and football games, college athletic events cultural events, and restaurants.
 The objective of these activities is to expose youth to various places that they would otherwise not experience.
 Activity begins August 30th.